gaborvecsei/gaborvecsei.github.io/_posts/2021-03-01-Stock-Pattern-Analyzer.md

 # Search Engine

 The approach would be quite simple if we would't care about runtime.
-Just imagine a sliding window over all stocks which you select, then a calculation of some distance metric and bummm, you have the closest matches.
+Just imagine a sliding window over all stocks which you select, then a calculation of some distance metric and bummm 💥, you have the closest matches.
 **But we want better than that**, as even a 1 second response time can be depressing for an end user.
 Let's get to how it can be "optimized".